sframe-wg/sframe/draft-ietf-sframe-enc.md

 {{RFC3711}}{{?I-D.ietf-moq-transport}}.

-The scale at which SFrame encryption is applied to media determines the overall amount of overhead that SFrame adds to the media stream, as well as the engineering complexity involved in integrating SFrame into a particular environment.
-Two patterns are common: Either using SFrame to encrypt whole media frames (per-frame) or individual transport-level media payloads (per-packet).
+The scale at which SFrame encryption is applied to media determines the overall amount of overhead that SFrame adds to the media stream as well as the engineering complexity involved in integrating SFrame into a particular environment.
+Two patterns are common: using SFrame to encrypt either whole media frames (per frame) or individual transport-level media payloads (per packet).

 For example, {{media-stack}} shows a typical media sender stack that takes media from some source, encodes it into frames, divides those frames into media packets, and then sends those payloads in SRTP packets.
 The receiver stack performs the reverse operations, reassembling frames from SRTP packets and decoding.
-Arrows indicate two different ways that SFrame protection could be integrated into this media stack, to encrypt whole frames or individual media packets.
+Arrows indicate two different ways that SFrame protection could be integrated into this media stack: to encrypt whole frames or individual media packets.

-Applying SFrame per-frame in this system offers higher efficiency, but may require a more complex integration in environments where depacketization relies on the content of media packets.
-Applying SFrame per-packet avoids this complexity, at the cost of higher bandwidth consumption.
+Applying SFrame per frame in this system offers higher efficiency but may require a more complex integration in environments where depacketization relies on the content of media packets.
+Applying SFrame per packet avoids this complexity at the cost of higher bandwidth consumption.
 Some quantitative discussion of these trade-offs is provided in {{overhead-analysis}}.

-As noted above, however, SFrame is a general media encapsulation, and can be applied in other scenarios.
+As noted above, however, SFrame is a general media encapsulation and can be applied in other scenarios.
 The important thing is that the sender and receivers of an SFrame-encrypted object agree on that object's semantics.
 SFrame does not provide this agreement; it must be arranged by the application.